WAVER666/nems-web/README.md

 │   └── style.css      # Styles for the website
 ├── js
 │   └── script.js      # JavaScript for interactivity and dynamic behavior
+├── index.html         # Home page
+├── about.html         # About Us page
+├── practice-areas.html # Details on legal services
-├── index.html         # Main HTML file for the website
+├── team.html          # Page for the firm's attorneys
+├── contact.html       # Contact page with form and details
+├── book-consultation.html # Form to schedule a consultation
-└── README.md          # Documentation for the project
+└── README.md          # This documentation file
 ```

 ## Setup Instructions